omicsEye/omePath/README.md

 ## Troubleshooting ##

 1. Question: When I try to install the R package I see errors about dependencies not being installed.
 Why is this?
-    * Answer: Installing the R package will not automatically install the packages deepath requires.
-Please install the dependencies and then install the deepath R package.
+    * Answer: Installing the R package will not automatically install the packages omePath requires.
+Please install the dependencies and then install the omePath R package.

-2. Question: When I run as a function I see the error ``Error in library(deepath): there is no package called 'deepath'``.
+2. Question: When I run as a function I see the error ``Error in library(omePath): there is no package called 'omePath'``.
 How do I fix this?
     * Answer: Install the R package and then try loading the library again.